exogee-technology/graphweaver/src/packages/storage-provider/README.md

-# `@exogee/storage-provider
+# `@exogee/graphweaver-storage-provider

-This package enables using a storage provider, such as AWS S3 buckets to upload and store media.
+This package enables using a storage provider, such as AWS S3 buckets, to upload and store media.